Phillip-England/receipt-upload/README.md

 receipt-upload
 ```

-The default admin URL is `http://localhost:8725/admin/login`.
+The developer documentation is served at `http://localhost:8725/`.
+The admin-only login portal is at `http://localhost:8725/admin/login`.
 To select another bind address or port:

 ```bash
 receipt-upload serve --config ./runtime/app.env --host 0.0.0.0 --port 8725